We will begin reviewing applications for Summer 2024 internships in late March. The deadline for applications is April 15.

 • Assist staff members with research for articles and reports.

-• Research and draft an original fact sheet, news story, or other content as needed.
+• Research and draft an original fact sheet or other content as needed.

 • Assist in receiving, processing, and responding to correspondence with people in prison.